Tornado Charts in PowerPoint: Sensitivity Analysis Made Easy

 | Manual reordering | Must manually sort by magnitude |

-Best for: One-time charts where data won't change and you have no add-in access.
+Best for: One-time charts where data will not change and you have no add-in access.

 Method 2: Excel + Paste Link (25-35 minutes)#